 Work With Julie

-Watch Julie’s two-minute overviews of our collaborative workshops on timely topics in equality, leadership, and career development.
+Watch Julie’s two-minute videos on topics covered in our collaborative workshops on timely topics in equality, leadership, and career development.

-Invite Julie to speak to your organization and share strategies, tools, and stories to promote lasting equality and leadership skills to your team.
+Invite Julie to speak with your organization and share strategies, tools, and stories to promote lasting inclusion.
+Programming available virutually.

-Learn how to create a workplace culture of women and men at the top leading together, as true allies, to be the highest performing organization.
+Learn how to create an inclusive workplace culture that welcomes all people leading together, as true allies, to be the highest performing organization.